EmilHvitfeldt/smltar/docs/07_ml_classification.md

 We can change how our text data is represented to take advantage of its sparsity, especially for models like lasso regularized models.
 The regularized regression model we have been training in previous sections used `set_engine("glmnet")`; this computational engine can be more efficient when text data is transformed to a sparse matrix (Section \@ref(motivatingsparse)), rather than a dense data frame or tibble representation.

-To keep our text data sparse throughout modeling and use the sparse capabilities of `set_engine("glmnet")`, we need to explicitly set a non-default preprocessing blueprint, using the package [**hardhat**](https://hardhat.tidymodels.org/).
+To keep our text data sparse throughout modeling and use the sparse capabilities of `set_engine("glmnet")`, we need to explicitly set a non-default preprocessing blueprint, using the package **hardhat** [@R-hardhat].

 <div class="rmdpackage">
 <p>The <strong>hardhat</strong> package is used by other tidymodels packages like recipes and parsnip under the hood.
 As a tidymodels user, you typically don’t use hardhat functions directly.
 The exception is when you need to customize something about your model or preprocessing, like in this sparse data example.</p>